sulekhajamaluddin/youtube-video-search-player/README.md

 ## Get the Project

-Step 1: Git clone or download the repository into the your local system.
+Git clone or download the repository into the your local system.

 After cloning this repository for the first time, go to the root of the project.

 You will need two terminals open and working, one for the frontend and one for the backend.

 In terminal 1: enter into the backend using ### `cd backend`.

 In terminal 2: enter into the frontend using ### `cd frontend`.

 ## Install dependencies